stomaras/Complete-x86-Assembly-/README.md

       - To read a char from the keyboard we use the service code 1
       - we can obtain the char which is entered from the keyboard in AL
       - the format of the char which is obtained from the keyboard in AL register is the unsigned number which is assigned to that char

+ - We are going to see practical example about the services of the DOS.

+      - We are going to ask the user to enter a character and then we are going to print this character

+        - So first we have move ah,1 the 1 is the code service of entering a character from the keyboard and then interruption 21h

+            - mov ah, 1
+            - int 21h

+        - Then we are going to print this character so we type move ah,2...where 2 is code service of printing then we have move dl,al because we say that we are going to print anything ...we put it on the al register so we move what we want to print in the register dl and then we have interruption 21h

+            - mov ah, 2
+            - mov dl, al
+            - int 21h

+       - Then we got the message programm has returned control to the operating system

+            - We got the message due to the above code.
+When we dealing with the DOS is better actually to write this instruction
+            - So after reading or printing it would be better to write mov ah, 4ch and then interruption 21h, in order to leave the
+              DOS and go back to the operating system.

+            - mov ah,4ch
+            - int 21h